Unboxed-Software/solana-course/content/intro-to-writing-data.md

 )
 ```

-The `sendAndConfirmTransaction()` functions takes as parameters
+The `sendAndConfirmTransaction()` function takes the following parameters:

 - a cluster connection
 - a transaction
-- an array of keypairs that will act as signers on the transaction - in this example, we only have the one signer: the sender.
+- an array of keypairs that will act as signers on the transaction - in this example, we only have one signer: the sender.

 ## Transactions have fees